Avaiga/taipy-doc/docs/relnotes.md

 - A generic data node now can be created with only the `read_fct` for reading only or the `write_fct` for writing only data node.<br/>
 - The `read_fct_params` and `write_fct_params` of a generic data node are renamed to `read_fct_args` and `write_fct_args`, and both must be populated with a List value to avoid the problem of passing Tuple of one string.<br/>
+- The `validity_period` attribute of a data node is now exposed at configuration level to set the up-to-date duration of a data node.<br/>

 ## Community edition: 2.2